potassco/clingo/README.md

 The Python and Lua clingo modules offer the functionality of clingo in the respective scripting language.

-Reify is a small utility that reifies logic programs given in smodels format.
+Reify is a small utility that reifies logic programs given in aspif format.
 It produces a set of facts, which can be processed further with gringo.

-Lpconvert is a converter between intermediate and smodels format.
+Lpconvert is a converter between gringo's aspif and smodels format.

 Please consult the following resources for further information: